Tülay Babuşcu: Comments on the Republic

 After President Recep Tayyip Erdoğan received Palestinian President Mahmoud Abbas with an Ottoman-style ceremony in 2015, Babuşcu wrote on her Facebook account that '90 years of adverts' had come to an end and the Ottoman Empire was beginning to resume.
 Her statements received huge controversy for referring to the Turkish Republic (established approximately 90 years ago in 1923) as '90 years of adverts after 600 years of the Ottoman Empire'.
-Despite criticism from several journalists, politicians and the İstanbul Bars Association, Babuşcu released a second statement claiming that 'the adverts have finished, the film has started and will be released in 2023'.
+Despite criticism from several journalists, politicians and the Istanbul Bars Association, Babuşcu released a second statement claiming that 'the adverts have finished, the film has started and will be released in 2023'.
 This was a reference to the AKP's election slogan Hedef 2023 (Target 2023) which itself refers to the centenary of the establishment of the republic.
 She again caused controversy for retweeting a tweet that referred to İsmet İnönü, the 2nd President of Turkey, as a 'bitch' and 'friend of the Byzantines'.
 She was forced to apologise for the tweet in Parliament and subsequently deleted it.

 It was revealed shortly after her statements that Babuşcu had made in excess of 3 million Turkish liras by selling antique Ottoman tulips, mainly to AKP-held municipalities through her multimillion lira flower business.